There are new requirements for the Tour of Heroes app:

 - You used router link parameters to navigate to the details of the user-selected hero.

 uppercasepipe to format data.

-We have much of the foundation we need to build an application.
-We're still missing a key piece: remote data access.
+You have much of the foundation you need to build an app.
+You’re still missing a key piece: remote data access.

-In the next chapter, we’ll replace our mock data with data retrieved from a server using http.
+In the next page, you’ll replace the mock data with data retrieved from a server using http.